ikhsannur1996/basic-airflow/README.md

     dag=dag
 )
 ```
-**Description**: This DAG consists of a single task that prints "Hello World!" daily starting from January 1, 2024.

 ### 2. DAG with Multiple Tasks
+**Description**: In this DAG, we introduce multiple tasks connected sequentially.
+It starts with a dummy task called `start`, followed by a Python task named `print_hello`, which prints "Hello World!".
+Finally, it ends with another dummy task named `end`.
+This DAG runs hourly starting from January 1, 2024.
+It demonstrates how to define dependencies between tasks in a workflow.

 ```python
 from airflow import DAG
 from airflow.operators.dummy_operator import DummyOperator